-Wycliffe College currently offers the following programs at the Professional Graduate level, conjoint with the University of Toronto: Master of Divinity, Master of Divinity for Pioneer Ministries, Master of Theological Studies, and Master of Theological Studies in Development.
+Wycliffe College currently offers the following programs at the Professional Graduate level, conjoint with the University of Toronto: Master of Divinity, Master of Theological Studies, Master of Theological Studies in Development, and Conjoint Certificate of Theological Studies.
 We also offer three non-conjoint programs: Diploma in Christian Studies, Certificate in Anglican Studies, and Certificate in Missional Leadership and Formation.